argilla-io/argilla/argilla/docs/getting_started/faq.md

 ???
 Question "Does Argilla train models?"

-    No. Argilla is a collaboration platform to achieve and keep high-quality data standards.
+    No. Argilla is a collaboration tool to achieve and keep high-quality data standards.
 You can use Argilla to store your training data, store the results of your models, evaluate their performance and improve the data.
 For training models, you can use any machine learning framework or library that you prefer even though we recommend starting with [Hugging Face Transformers](https://github.com/huggingface/transformers).

 ???
 Question "Does Argilla provide annotation workforces?"